Omega0x013/focus-point-docs/docs/source/func.rst

 ``displayNextDays()``

-    Displays the next set of days on the timetable based on the currently selected view.
+    Displays the next set of days on the timetable based on the currently selected view

 .. code-block:: javascript